The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Thordan Opening

-* Healing isn’t too heavy here only the Tank takes damage but if they aren’t using invulnerability they can take a lot.
+* Healing isn’t too heavy here -- only the tank takes damage, but if they aren’t using invulnerability they can take a lot.
-* Prepull Recitation lines up well for this fight so feel free to excog your Tanks
+* Prepull Recitation lines up well for this fight, so feel free to excog your tanks.
-* It’s important to understand how your Tanks will be handling busters in this phase.
-Tanks will require healing during Ascalon’s might if they’re using cooldowns instead of their Invulns.
-Discuss with your Tanks how they’re planning mitigation and invulns so you can be prepared with excogs and shields.
+* It’s important to understand how your tanks will be handling busters in this phase.
+Tanks will require healing during Ascalon’s might if they’re using cooldowns instead of their invulns.
+Discuss with your tanks how they’re planning mitigation and invulns so you can be prepared with Excog and shields.

-#### Strength healing advice
+#### Strength Healing Advice

-* Be aware of where you can go even when healing if you have defamation markers look at where people are going so you can quickly get to a spot without forcing someone else to adjust for you
+* Be aware of where you can go, even when healing.
+If you have defamation markers, look at where people are going so you can quickly get to a spot without forcing someone else to adjust for you.
-* Seraph has a good use here I usually summon her after dodging so I can get my second Consolation before Ancient Quaga (Note: Seraph can also be used in Sanctity to help survive ⅗ splits during prog both are good spots to use Seraph and it’ll be back up in time for Nidhogg)
+* Seraph has a good use here.
+I usually summon her after dodging so I can get my second Consolation before Ancient Quaga.
+(Note: Seraph can also be used in Sanctity to help survive 3/5 splits during prog.
+Both are good spots to use Seraph and it’ll be back up in time for Nidhogg)
 * Expedient is a good use here, letting everyone quickly get to their spot and mitigating the significant damage.
 I press it after my Succor so it’ll last as long as it can.
-* Tethers are proximity based crossing them will make Tanks take less damage.
+* Tethers are proximity based.
+Crossing them will make tanks take less damage.
-* Thordan post Strength
 * Ancient Quaga into busters.
 Reminder Soil applies instantly so a later Soil can help mitigate and give regen to Tanks taking the buster while also mitigating Quaga.
 * You can start Recitation at the start of Thordan’s Tank buster and start casting Adlo after the second/third swing.
 This ensures Recite Spreadlo is back up for Nidhogg transition if your group doesn’t want to hold for whatever reason.